 Gabrielle also cites people’s affinity for rounded edges as a reason to use the pie chart, but basing the virtues of a data visualization on the shifting sands of popular preference seems risky to us, so we’re going to stick with the utilitarian reasons for supporting the pie chart.
-Still, Apple continues to capitalize on this love of roundness, so let’s not completely ignore the pie chart’s ability to add diversity of shape to dashboards.
+Still, Apple continues to capitalize on this love of roundness, so let’s not completely ignore the pie chart’s ability to add diversity of shape to BI dashboards.

 In the end, we at Exago believe that a pie chart is like any other tool in that it can be used well or used poorly.
 As long as it’s good for something, we feel it deserves a spot in our toolbox.
 Then it’s up to our end users to decide when and how to use it.
 Where pie charts are concerned, we rely on the guidelines below.

-Use a pie chart only if:
+Create a pie chart only if: